podsvirov/osgqtquick/README.md

 * Qt >= 5.0.0
 * OpenSceneGraph >= 3.3.2

-## Rendering Limitations
+## Threaded Rendering

-The osgQtQuick is now only supports single-threaded rendering.
+The osgQtQuick is now support all QtQuick render loop types.
-If your application crash on startup or resize the window, try to set a environment variable "QSG_RENDER_LOOP" to the value of "basic" or "windows".
+But if your application has problems on startup or resize the window, try to set a environment variable "QSG_RENDER_LOOP" to the value of "basic", "windows" or "threaded".

 ## Related Links